BluewaterMVC/Project-Tsunami.scripts/docs/en/architecture/status/project-driven-doc-location.md

   Documentation status, review, and progress should be visualized and tracked via the project board, and rendered in dashboards or reports as needed.
 * **Change Triggers:**
   Any update to a `location` or status field can trigger downstream automation (e.g., update file status header, notify translation teams).
+* **Automated Metadata Sync:**
+  The file header metadata block in each documentation file is automatically managed by project automation and always reflects the authoritative status and path as tracked on the GitHub Project board.
+For header format and marker details, see [Header and Metadata Policy](../status/header-policy.md).

 ---